thien/AISearch/paper.md

 ## Experimentation

 The initial path generation remained random.
-This was kept in order to reduce possibilities of leading towards a local maximum.
+This was kept to reduce possibilities of leading towards a local maximum.
 I decided to keep the 1x Random __generation of Neighbouring Path (Mutation)__, as my results have shown that it has performed the best.

 ### Cooling Method